13 Proportions and Rates

 Appendix C provides further guidance on pulling data from other systems into R, while Appendix D gives more information (including download links) for all data sets used in this book.
 Appendix B describes the 431-Love.R script, and demonstrates its use.

-R package - we’ll look at study arm (streptomycin or control) and the dichotomous outcome of improved (true, false) - will need to work with a logical variable, and we’ll also keep the patient ID.
+R package - we’ll look at study arm (streptomycin or control) and the dichotomous outcome of improved (true, false).
+The code below helps us change this logical true/false variable into a factor, which we’ll call imp_f

 strep <- medicaldata::strep_tb |>